oleg-shilo/cs-script/src/chocolatey/readme.txt

 MUST be CMD but not PS !!!!

 5. Run build.cmd or "choco pack"
- 5.a If required run "choco install cs-script.core -y -s '%cd%'" or "choco upgrade cs-script.core -y -s '%cd%'"
+ 5.a If required run "choco install cs-script -y -s '%cd%'" or "choco upgrade cs-script -y -s '%cd%'"
 6. Run publish.cmd